NinjaOli/The-Big-Drag-Simulator/README.md

 # The-Big-Drag-Simulator
-Relaunced Drag Simulator modded from https://myrainboww.github.io/Drag-Race-Simulator/index.html You can tip the owner of the original simulator in my sim!!
+Relaunched Drag Simulator modded from https://myrainboww.github.io/Drag-Race-Simulator/index.html You can tip the owner of the original simulator in my sim!!

 Current Update: More Casts/More Mini Challenges/Updated Maxi Challenges/New Untucked Events